Benigno Aquino III: 2010 presidential campaign

-On November 26, 2008, the Liberal Party elected Mar Roxas, president of the Liberal Party, as the standard-bearer of the Liberal Party for President of the Philippines in the then-upcoming 2010 presidential elections.
+On November 26, 2008, the Liberal elected Mar Roxas, party president, as the party's presidential nominee and standard-bearer President of the Philippines in the then-upcoming 2010 presidential elections, and the party tapped Aquino as the former's campaign manager.

 Following the death and funeral of Aquino's mother, former President Corazon Aquino, many people began calling on Aquino to run for President of the Philippines.
 This groundswell of support became known as the "Noynoy Phenomenon".

-On August 27, 2009, Edgardo "Eddie" Roces, son of the late Chino Roces, publisher and owner of The Manila Times, and a group of lawyers and activists formed the Noynoy Aquino for President Movement (NAPM), a nationwide campaign to collect a million signatures in order to persuade Aquino to run for president, reminiscent of Roces' father, who on October 15, 1985, launched the Cory Aquino for President Movement (CAPM), collecting more than one million signatures nationwide and asking Aquino's mother to run against Ferdinand Marcos in the 1986 presidential snap elections.
+On August 27, 2009, Edgardo "Eddie" Roces, son of the late journalist and media executive Chino Roces, and a group of lawyers and activists formed the Noynoy Aquino for President Movement (NAPM), a nationwide campaign to collect a million signatures in order to persuade Aquino to run for president, reminiscent of Roces' father, who on October 15, 1985, launched the Cory Aquino for President Movement (CAPM), collecting more than one million signatures nationwide and asking Aquino's mother to run against Ferdinand Marcos in the 1986 presidential snap elections.

-On September 1, 2009, at the Club Filipino, in a press conference, Senator Mar Roxas, president of the Liberal Party, announced his withdrawal from the 2010 presidential race and expressed his support for Aquino, as the party standard-bearer instead.
+On September 1, 2009, at the Club Filipino, in a press conference, Senator Mar Roxas, presidential nominee of Liberal, announced his candidacy's withdrawal from the 2010 presidential race and expressed his support for Aquino, as the party standard-bearer instead.
 Aquino later stood side by side with Roxas, but did not make a public statement at the press conference.
 The next day, Aquino announced that he would be going on a "spiritual retreat" over the weekend to finalize his decision for the elections, visiting the Carmelite sisters in Zamboanga City, reminiscent of his mother's own soul-searching in 1985 before deciding to run for the elections the following year.
 He came back on September 9 to formally announce his candidacy.
-Almost two weeks later, Roxas pledged to run alongside Aquino as the Liberal Party standard-bearer for vice-president.
+Almost two weeks later, Roxas pledged to run alongside Aquino as the Liberal's standard-bearer for vice-president.
 The two men filed their respective certificates of candidacy for president and vice-president on November 28, 2009.